thiswillbeyourgithub/IndexableAnki/README.md

                         /tmp/anki.db)
 ```

-## How do card look like afterwards?
+## How do cards look like afterwards?
 Here's an example card :

 ```